keonlee/keonlee/README.md

 ### Hi there 👋

 🔭 I’m currently working on ...
+FY27 Sr. Solution Sales Advisor - SW GBB
-Developer GBB(Global Black Belt) team in Microsoft.
+FY26 Developer GBB(Global Black Belt) in Microsoft.

 <!--
 **keonlee/keonlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.